evlinos1/evlinos1.github.io/README.md

 </p>
 <br />
 <p>
- The next screen will show the drives' Unallocated Space,make sure the 20.0 GB we previously set matches for both "Total Size" and "Free Space".
+ The next screen will show the drives' Unallocated Space.
+Make sure the 20.0 GB we previously set matches for both "Total Size" and "Free Space".
-  Allow the installation to complete, this may take a few minutes, once complete your VM instance will restart to apply the changes.
+  Allow the installation to complete, this may take a few minutes.
+Once complete, your VM instance will restart to apply the changes.
 <img src="">
 </p>
 <p>